CheckoutFinland/psp-api/docs/README.md

 #### Add card form

-`HTTP POST /tokenization/addcard-form` is requested from the user's browser.
+`HTTP POST /tokenization/addcard-form` is a form post requested from the user's browser.
 On a successful request the user will be redirected to Checkout's card addition service where user will input credit card information.

 ##### Request